 where the matrix elements in the rightmost term above are renormalized in the $\overline{\rm MS}$ scheme due to the ratio being RGI.
 For $P_z^0=0$, the ratio is usually called the reduced Ioffe-time distribution (rITD)~\cite{ Radyushkin:2017cyf, Orginos:2017kos}, and the generalization of such a ratio via the use of non-zero $P_z^0$ was advocated in Ref~\cite{Gao:2020ito}.
 Due to Lorentz invariance, $ \mathcal{M}(z,P_z,P_z^0)$ can be rewritten as $\mathcal{M}(z^2, zP_z,z P_z^0)$, with the term $\lambda=z P_z$ usually referred to as the Ioffe-time in the literature~\cite{ Radyushkin:2017cyf}.
 For small values of $z$, one can use the leading-twist (twist-2) expansion to relate $\mathcal{M}(z,P_z,P_z^0)$ to the PDF, $q(x,\mu)$, as ~\cite{Radyushkin:2017cyf, Orginos:2017kos, Izubuchi:2018srq, BALITSKY1989541}

 where $c_n(\mu^2z^2)=C_n(\mu^2z^2)/C_0(\mu^2z^2)$, and $C_n(\mu^2z^2)$ are the Wilson coefficients calculated from perturbation theory.
 The Mellin moments are defined as

 with $q(x,\mu)$ being the light-cone PDF.
 The Wilson coefficients have been calculated at NLO \cite{Izubuchi:2018srq,Radyushkin:2017lvu} as well as at NNLO \cite{Chen:2020ody,Li:2020xml}.
-The ratio-scheme renormalization defined above has the potential to extend the range of $z$ by reducing the higher-twist effects ${\cal O}(\Lambda_{\rm QCD}^2 z^2)$ through the possible cancellation between the numerator and denominator~\cite{Gao:2020ito}.
+It can be seen that the matrix elements in both numerator and denominator suffer from the higher-twist effects ${\cal O}(\Lambda_{\rm QCD}^2 z^2)$, which are less important when $P_z^0, P_z>\Lambda_{\rm QCD}$.
+The ratio-scheme renormalization defined above has the potential to extend the range of $z$ by reducing the higher-twist effects ${\cal O}(\Lambda_{\rm QCD}^2 z^2)$ through the possible cancellation between the numerator and denominator.
+It was observed in \refcite{Gao:2020ito} that the difference in the resulting PDF when using different $P_z^0$ in the ratio scheme is marginal within the errors.
 Since the lattice results of $h^B(z,P_z,a)$ for different values of $z$ are strongly correlated in practical calculations, it is convenient to replace the ratio defined by Eq. (\ref{eq:ratioR}) with the following one

 This ratio is equivalent to the one in Eq. (\ref{eq:ratioR}) in the continuum limit, but it achieves two things.
 First, it imposes the condition that the value of the $z=0$ matrix element is momentum independent and therefore removes certain lattice corrections.
 Second, such a modified ratio has smaller statistical errors because of the correlations between the $z=0$ and $z\ne 0$ matrix elements.
 Therefore, we will use Eq. (\ref{eq:ratmod}) to estimate $\mathcal{M}(z,P_z,P_z^0)$ from our lattice calculations.